robbie-cahill/tunnelmole-client/README.md

 Tunnelmole has been compared to a similar tool known as `ngrok`, but is open source.

-If you are using the default configuration you will a get HTTPs URL and all of its benefits for free.
-Modern browsers require HTTPs for some newer features like web notifications and PWA's.
-If you are looking to try these features out without fully setting up HTTPs yourself, a Tunnelmole URL can be used for testing.
+If you are using the default configuration you will get a HTTPs URL for free.

 Heres what you could do with your new public URL
 - Automate your life.
 With a public URL, IFTTT and other automation services can send you webhooks which your code can then react to